 Morocco’s Capital of Saffron

 Taliouine, located in the valley of kasbahs between Taroudant and Ouarzazate, is the source of Moroccan saffron.
 Saffron is the red spice that adds a delicious flavor and beautiful yellow color to paella and other rice dishes.
-Ninety percent of Morocco’s production comes from flowers cultivated in the rich soil of Tatouine.
+Ninety percent of Morocco’s production comes from flowers cultivated in the rich soil of Taliouine.
 Women collect the stigma from each flower, in a long and painstaking process.
 Prior to the 1960’s, the Jews of Taliouine helped finance saffron production and trade.

 Ighil n Ogho – The Mellah of Taliouine